AwesomeTeamName/stockz-server/doc/PROTOCOL.md

 **Maximum packet size**: 2048 bytes

 ## Format
-All requests are strings following the syntax `action sender args`.
+All requests are strings following the syntax `action sender data`.

-Both `action` and `sender` are required, whereas `args` can be omitted.
+Both `action` and `sender` are required, whereas `data` can be omitted.

-Neither `action` nor `sender` can contain spaces, but `args` may contain any number of spaces.
+Neither `action` nor `sender` can contain spaces, but `data` may contain any number of spaces.

 ### Examples
 	buy 01234567891 3 10